 Turkey contains tryptophan, which is a brain chemical that has a role in the synthesis of serotonin in the brain.
 Serotonin is believed to influence our moods.
 Other than turkey, good sources of tryptophan include chicken, tuna, soybeans, bananas, dried prunes, oats, bread, peanuts, milk, cheese, and even chocolate.
 High tryptophan foods may be good foods to help fight depression.

 Brazil nuts are full of selenium, which can have mood-enhancing effects.
 This mineral also helps the body maintain a healthy antioxidant balance for overall health and well-being.
 Eat Brazil nuts in moderation; the levels of selenium in them are so high, eating too many can cause you to exceed the recommended daily allowance, leading to side effects such as nausea, diarrhea, and other problems.
 Other foods that contain selenium include walnuts, sunflower seeds, brown rice, poultry, and seafood.
 Eat a modest amount of selenium-rich foods to help combat depression.

 Carrots get their orange color from the nutrient beta-carotene, a powerful antioxidant.
 Studies have shown that people with higher levels of antioxidant carotenoids were less likely to have symptoms of depression.
 Carotenoids occur naturally in bright red, yellow, and orange pigments in fruits and vegetables.
 Pumpkin, cantaloupe, broccoli, cantaloupe, collards, peaches, spinach, and sweet potatoes also contain beta-carotene.

 Vitamin B12 helps keep the blood and nerve cells of the body healthy.
-People who have higher total intakes of vitamin B12 from foods were less likely to have depression.
-Vitamin B12 is found naturally in foods of animal origin such as: shellfish (like clams and mussels), fish, lean beef, and lamb.
+People who have higher total intakes of vitamin B12 from foods were found less likely to have depression.
+Vitamin B12 is found naturally in foods of animal origin such as shellfish (like clams and mussels), fish, lean beef, and lamb.
 Other sources of vitamin B12 include poultry, milk, eggs, and some pre-prepared foods like fortified breakfast cereals.
 Shellfish, beef and other foods of animal origins should be fresh and prepared (cooked) appropriately to avoid some food-related diseases.

 Low levels of vitamin D may cause you to feel depressed.
 It's thought that vitamin D increases the amount of monoamines (a type of neurotransmitter; serotonin is one example) in your brain, which can have an effect on your mood.
-The best source of vitamin D is sunlight, but you can supplement that with some good diet choices including: fortified dairy and non-dairy milk, enriched cereal and juices, fatty fish, and egg yolk.
+The best source of vitamin D is sunlight, but you can supplement that with some good dietary choices including fortified dairy and non-dairy milk, enriched cereal and juices, fatty fish, and egg yolk.

 Many people drink alcohol to forget their worries, but they may be causing themselves to feel more depressed.
 Heavy drinking can make depression symptoms worse over time because alcohol makes your brain less active and may damage the liver.
 Studies have shown a link between alcohol use disorders and depression.
 Alcohol itself is a depressant, which means that it reduces excitability and stimulation.
 Just one drink may cause you to feel down.
 In addition, alcohol use can reduce the effectiveness of antidepressant medications.